Skip to main content

 Contracting allows for students to earn honors credit in courses that don't typically carry it.
 To earn contract credit, students undertake an additional project for their course with the approval of their instructor.

-Watch a short video here for an overview of how to get started with Honors contracts at UNO.
+Watch a short video HERE here for an overview of how to get started with Honors contracts at UNO.

 Contract Guidelines

-Honors Contract Form - Spring 2023
+Honors Contract Form - Summer 2025

 Creating Your Proposal

+Students are encouraged to be imaginative in creating their Honors contract proposals.
 While extending their research and writing skills is certainly possible in more traditional University product efforts, thinking outside the box is a valuable characteristic of Honors students and can be seen in Honors contracts.
-Some examples of such student efforts are featured below:
+There are examples below, but the possibilities are limited only by what students can devise under their mentors' direction.

 Contact Us